 - E-Lounge – This is a basic business centre.
 With WiFi available throughout the hotel, you probably won’t need to use this but you never know!

 - The fitness room – A Bijou gym space ready for those who want a proper workout.
-If, like us, you haven’t exercised in a couple of years, it is just a handy place to snatch a few seconds of air-conditioning.

 - Beauty Services – Want to spruce yourself up for your dinner in the Livingstone Room, or just have a chipped nail polish situation?
 You can book into this salon to look your best.